Wimbledon: Krejcikova beats Paolini in Ladies' Singles final – DW – 07/13/2024

 But Paolini roared back to take the second set 6-2 in the other direction.

-Krejcikova won the decisive thrird set six games to four after a furious back and forth.
+Krejcikova won the decisive third set — six games to four — after a furious back and forth.

 The match took place under open skies with no rain forecast.